MEDomics-UdeS/MEDomicsTools/README.md

-# MEDomics_UdeS Python Coding Standard
+# MEDomicsUdeS Python Coding Standard

 This document presents the Python coding standard of the MEDomics_UdeS lab.
 It also contains cool tips, tricks and links to code efficiently in Python.